Some links in this article are affiliate links, which means I earn from qualifying purchases.

 Wrist straps are used by every type of strength athlete, from bodybuilders, powerlifters, Strongmen, and Olympic weightlifters.

-Their primary function is to allow a lifter to grip more weight.
-This is achieved by attaching the strap around your wrist and then looping the extra material around the barbell creating a hook-like system between your hand the barbell.
+The primary function of wrist straps is to allow a lifter to grip more weight.
+This is achieved by attaching the strap around your wrist and then looping the extra material around the barbell creating a hook-like system between your hand and the barbell.

-As you progress through your lifting career, you’ll get to a point where your muscular strength has developed beyond the capacity of your grip.
+As you progress through your lifting career, you’ll reach a point where your muscular strength has developed beyond the capacity of your grip.

 At this point, lifting straps can be a helpful tool to continue to build your strength in the gym.

 Most commonly, the grip will fail during pulling exercises, such as the deadlift.

 You’ll find yourself being able to lift the weight with your back, legs, and glutes; however, as you reach the top of your lift, the barbell begins to slip from your hand, and you fail to lock the weight out.